cnobile2012/embedcore/README.md

 Intending to include the BeagleBone and the Spark Core.

-This code will eventually  impliment various serial interfaces like the I2C and SPI.
-It will also impliment various chips with the boards.
+This code will eventually  implement various serial interfaces like the I2C and SPI.
+It will also implement various chips with the boards.